rachelandrew/cssgrid-design/README.md

 ```

 From there, you should have a lovely instance of the site running on a local server ready to add your amazing Grid in Production example.

+## Future

+The site is using the default theme right now, once there are a few more sites added I'll make this one a grid layout too.